Sketch Animation: State-of-the-art Report: Sketch animation interfaces

 \section{Sketch animation interfaces}

 Sketch-based animation has made a remarkable evolution in the past few years.
 Starting with the keyframe and data-driven methods to advance automatic and stylized techniques using generative models, researchers have constantly pushed the boundaries of how novice animators can create animation smoothly with less time and effort, without compromising the animation quality.
 Early systems in sketch-based animation focused on enhancing traditional workflows by integrating computational capabilities directly into the artistic process.
 One major direction involves augmenting hand-drawn keyframe animation~\cite{jain2010augmenting} with 3D physical effects such as cloth, fluids, and particles into 2D drawings, enabling secondary motion while preserving the animator’s control.
-Efforts also emerged to digitize tactile art forms, presented by multitouch platforms that recreated sand animation~\cite{kazi2011sandcanvas}, simplified creation, mixing with video, and gesture-based replay, bridging tactile artistry with digital flexibility.
+Efforts have emerged to digitize tactile art forms through multitouch platforms that recreate sand animation, simplify creation, mix with video, and enable gesture-based replay, bridging the gap between tactile artistry and digital flexibility~\cite{kazi2011sandcanvas}.
 These developments emphasized preserving the expressiveness of handcrafted input while offering digital flexibility.
 Stylization tools~\cite{kazi2012vignette} extend this principle to pen-and-ink illustrations, enabling partial texture drawing with automatic synthesis and editable filling, preserving the artist’s style while reducing repetitive work.
 Sketch-based interfaces soon expanded into educational contexts~\cite{cheema2012physicsbook}, automatically animating sketched physics diagrams by recognizing shapes, annotations, and equations, and using a domain-specific physics engine for validation, illustrating how sketch-based interfaces can integrate reasoning and visualization.
 Later, systems tackled the challenge of bringing static drawings to life by allowing artists to define example poses, interpolation rules, and procedural physics-based transitions, thus merging handcrafted pose design with simulation-driven motion for broader reusability~\cite{jones2013dynamic}.